dcbardin/Traffic_Sign_Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.In this case, based on random system of 25 images with respective ID’s.
+Here is an exploratory visualization of the data set.In this case, based on random system of 25 images with respective IDâ€™s.
 Aso, the dataset is showed by Chart with information of Class and Sign Picture numbers.
 ![alt text][image1]
 ![alt text][image3]